AM172-ce/shop_db-repo/README.md

 # Shop_db
-A shopping database with Postgres, MogoDB and python in docker compose
+A shopping database with Postgres, MongoDB and python in docker compose